rrigato/architecture/refactoring/second_edition.md

 - Integrate with the mainline branch at least once a day and do not have any long lived feature branches
 - Refactoring makes your code more modular for performance tuning
   - do not assume you know the bottleneck of your performance issues, use a profiler

+# ch3_when_to_refactor
+- unclear function/variable name
+- long functions
+- duplicated code
+- dicts/objects that are mutated in multiple places
+  - encapsulate global data mutation behind functions, all other dicts are passed by value to client
+  - limit the scope of where variables can be mutated
+- comments explaining bad code
+- comments should be used when you need to explain something
+- extract a loop/if statement into a function
+- mimize the interactions a function has with data/functions outside of its module/architectural layer

+# ch4_testing_best_practices
+- Writing the test case first enables you to focus on the interface instead of the implementation
+- There is a law of diminishing returns with tests, tests should be risk driven

+- mutable shared fixtures produce the most difficult to debug errors

+> setup -> invoke -> assert -> teardown

+  - General test case flow

+- Do not let the reality that testing can not catch all bugs stop you from writing tests that catch most bugs
+- Before fixing a bug, first write a test that clearly reveals the bug
+- Test case creation is an iterative activity that is a first class concern of any software engineer

+- test coverage reports are only good for identifying untested areas of code, not for assessing the quality of a test suite

+- How confident are you that if someone else introduces a bug into your code it will cause your test suite to fail?
+-